GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

 ---
 layout: post
 title: Setting up a payment method
+subhead: |
+  A payment transaction using Web Payments starts with the discovery of your payment app.
+Learn how to set up a payment method and get your payment app ready for merchants and customers to make payments.
 authors:
   - agektmr
 description: |
-  A payment transaction using Web Payments starts with a discovery of your payment app.
-Learn how to set up a payment method and get your payment app ready for merchants and customers to make payment.
+  A payment transaction using Web Payments starts with the discovery of your payment app.
+Learn how to set up a payment method and get your payment app ready for merchants and customers to make payments.
 date: 2020-05-25
 ---